Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Neutrino-photon vertex in finite electrons density in the uniform magnetic field

+We compute an effective Lagrangian and obtain the dipole moment of a neutrino using the Ward-Takahashi identity for electrons in a magnetic field.
+The dipole moment reveals $\frac{1}{B}$ behavior.

+A momentum representation for electrons in the Landau levels is suitable for studying an electromagnetic interaction of a neutrino induced by many-body quantum effects.
+The von Neumann representation has this property and is applied in the present work.

-The system of finite electron density and magnetic field parallel to $z$-direction is studied.
-The magnetic field and the chemical potential $\mu$ is described by $(A_\text{ext}^x,A_\text{ext}^y)=\frac{B}{2}(-y,x)$ and $A^{0}_\text{ext}(x)=\frac{\mu}{e}$.
-In this system, the electrons of the negative energies and of the energy $0 \leq E \leq \mu$ are occupied.
-The effective Lagrangian from the former ones is the one of the vacuum and was obtained in \cite{erdas}.
-The latter one is studied in the present paper.
+The system of finite electron density and a magnetic field parallel to the $z$-axis is studied.
+The magnetic field and chemical potential $\mu_e$ are described by $(A^{ext}_x,A^{ext}_y)=\frac{B}{2}(-y,x)$ and $A^{{ext}}_{0}(x)=\frac{\mu_e}{e}$.
+In this system, the electrons of the negative energies and the energy $0 \leq E \leq \mu_e$ are occupied.
+The effective Lagrangian from the former is that of the vacuum and was obtained in \cite{erdas}.
+The latter is studied in the present paper.